A Pest and A Pet

 Ralph Henry climbed up the shelves to check out the top one.
 Hung there by one hand and looked down at me.
 “Ronny does.
 He’s almost as good a cook as Mom!
 We do a lot of stuff together.
 You should come over sometime.
 You’d have the best time!”

-By the time I dropped bottles of Dr Pepper, Cherry Coke, and Sprite into the cart, I was ready to stuff a grapefruit into Ralph Henry’s big mouth.
+By the time I dropped bottles of soda into the cart, I was ready to stuff a grapefruit into Ralph Henry’s big mouth.
 Maybe I wouldn’t mind so much if he shut up and let someone else say something.
-He never does, though.
+But he never does.

 “Found a buddy, Jeoffrey?”
 Mom asked as we met by the macaroni display.